-The NoSpamProxy® Sandbox Service must be licensed additionally.
+The 32Guards Sandbox must be additionally licensed.
 The license is based on the number of users licensed by NoSpamProxy Protection.
-NoSpamProxy Protection is the basic prerequisite for the use of the Sandbox Service.
-A separate license key is created for the service, which is integrated into the existing license.
+NoSpamProxy Protection is the basic requirement for using the 32Guards Sandbox.
+A separate licence key is created for the sandbox, which is integrated into the existing licence.